-The New York Public Library General Rules and Regulations
+The New York Public Library General Rules & Regulations

 - General Rules and Regulations

 - Regulations for Attendance at Library Public Programs

 In order to maintain a safe and welcoming environment for reading, learning, and other Library activities, The New York Public Library requires all visitors to comply with the following General Rules and Regulations:

 The following are NOT allowed at The New York Public Library:

 - Engaging in conduct that disrupts or interferes with normal operation of the Library, or that disturbs staff or other Library visitors.
 Such conduct includes: